Scarring Alopecia

 What is non scarring alopecia?

 There are several forms of non scarring alopecia.
 The most known is alopecia areata what is a non scarring alopecia that can affect men and woman, adults, and children.
-This type of hair loss is usually in round or oval patches and is possible to treat with a alopecia areata treatment that consists of a hair growth stimulating shampoo, hair growth stimulating lotion, hair growth supporting tablets, and an enhancing scalp roller.
+This type of hair loss is usually in round or oval patches and is possible to treat with an alopecia areata treatment that consists of a hair growth stimulating shampoo, hair growth stimulating lotion, hair growth supporting tablets, and an enhancing scalp roller.

 The second most known non cicatricial alopecia is androgenetic alopecia.
 This is a common type of hair loss that is known as male-pattern baldness but can also appear in women.
 Hair is lost in well-defined patterns, beginning above the temples.
 Androgenetic alopecia appears in people due to genetics.
 And is possible to treat with a non scarring alopecia treatment.